expliked/pychorus/README.md

 `pip install gdown`<br>
 `pip install requests`<br>

+# Documentation
+You can view the docs for this module [here](https://github.com/expliked/pychorus/blob/main/docs.md)
 # Known limitations
 - Occasionally, Chorus will have a song/setlist that links to a YouTube link, and currently this library won't be able to download those.